WISION-Lab/spclowlight/classification/README.md

-# Image Classification using simulated images for SPCs
+# Image Classification on noisy images from SPADs

-This implements training of image classification models on CUB, miniplaces and imagenet dataset.
+This implements training of image classification using Photon Net on noisy images from spads.
 Modified from pytorch examples
 ## Requirements

 - Install PyTorch ([pytorch.org](http://pytorch.org))